 To understand today's headlines, we must look at yesterday's decisions—specifically Austria's constitutional commitment to permanent neutrality, established in 1955 as the occupying Allied powers withdrew following World War II.
 Austrian neutrality, similar to that of Switzerland, prohibits the country from joining military alliances and theoretically limits foreign military activities within Austrian territory.

-In practice, Austrian neutrality has evolved considerably since the Cold War.
-Austria joined the European Union in 1995, participates in EU peacekeeping missions, and cooperates closely with NATO despite not being a member.
+In practice, Austrian neutrality has evolved considerably since the Cold War. joined the European Union in 1995, participates in EU peacekeeping missions, and cooperates closely with NATO despite not being a member.
 However, the country maintains sensitivity about any actions that could be perceived as compromising neutrality or allowing foreign militaries to operate freely in Austrian territory.